 Whether you are growing pumpkins for a Halloween Jack-o-lantern or for a tasty pie, nothing can be more disappointing than a frost that kills your pumpkin plant with green pumpkins still on it.
-But never fear, there is some things you can try to get your green pumpkin to turn orange.
+Never fear, there are things you can try to get your green pumpkin to turn orange.

-- Harvest the green pumpkin - Cut your pumpkin off the vine making sure to leave at least 4″ of the vine on the top.
+- Harvest the green pumpkin - Cut your pumpkin off the vine, making sure to leave at least 4 inches (10 cm.) of the vine on the top.
 The "handle" will help prevent the pumpkin from rotting at the top.

 - Clean your green pumpkin - The biggest threat to a green pumpkin is rot and mold.
 Gently wash the mud and dirt from the pumpkin.
 After the pumpkin is clean, dry it and then wipe it down with a diluted bleach solution.

-- Find a warm, dry, sunny spot - Pumpkins need sunlight and warmth to ripen and a dry place so they do not rot or mold.
-Enclosed porches generally make a good place but any warm, dry sunny spot you have in your yard or house will work.
+- Find a warm, dry, sunny spot - Pumpkins need sunlight and warmth to ripen and a dry place so they don't rot or mold.
+Enclosed porches generally make a good place, but any warm, dry, sunny spot you have in your yard or house will work.

 - Place the green side to the sun - The sun will help the green part of the pumpkin turn orange.
 If you have a pumpkin that is only partially green, face the green side towards the sun.
 If the whole pumpkin is green, rotate the pumpkin evenly for an even change to orange.